WVURAIL/dspira-lessons/categories/telescope-hardware-setup/index.md

 **Instructions for assembling the horn and base, and acquiring the needed electronic components:**

-[1. **Horn-Can Assembly**](https://wvurail.org//dspira-lessons/Horn_can){: .button} - details on assembling the can with the horn panels
+[1. **Horn-Can Assembly**](https://wvurail.org//dspira-lessons/Horn_can) - details on assembling the can with the horn panels

 [2.
-The Horn Cradle](https://wvurail.org/dspira-lessons/FilesUploaded/Cradle_Assembly_2021.pdf){: .button} - instructions for assembling a frame to support the horn
+The Horn Cradle](https://wvurail.org/dspira-lessons/FilesUploaded/Cradle_Assembly_2021.pdf) - instructions for assembling a frame to support the horn

 [3.
-The Base Stand](https://wvurail.org/dspira-lessons/FilesUploaded/Stand_Assembly_2021.pdf){: .button} - instructions for building a simple, sturdy base for the telescope
+The Base Stand](https://wvurail.org/dspira-lessons/FilesUploaded/Stand_Assembly_2021.pdf) - instructions for building a simple, sturdy base for the telescope

 [4.
-A Completed Horn Assembled](https://youtu.be/LT0h3Frd-_k){: .button} - video showing how the horn-can, cradle, and base stand are assembled
+A Completed Horn Assembled](https://youtu.be/LT0h3Frd-_k) - video showing how the horn-can, cradle, and base stand are assembled

 [5.
-The Low Noise Amplifier (LNA)](https://wvurail.org//dspira-lessons/LNA){: .button} - This is a critical component for successful telescope operation.
+The Low Noise Amplifier (LNA)](https://wvurail.org//dspira-lessons/LNA) - This is a critical component for successful telescope operation.

 [6.
-Software Defined Radio (SDR) Options](https://wvurail.org//dspira-lessons/SDR){: .button} - needed to digitize the radio signal
+Software Defined Radio (SDR) Options](https://wvurail.org//dspira-lessons/SDR) - needed to digitize the radio signal